Saifect/Texas-Holdem-Poker-Odds-Calculator/README.md

 ---

+⚠️ **License Restrictions**
+This software is for **personal and non-commercial use only**.
+Corporate, commercial, or institutional use is strictly prohibited.
+By using this software, you agree to these terms.

+---

 ## Key Features
 - **Interactive Console Interface:** Supports both Russian and English.
 - **Customizable Simulations:** Configure number of players (2–12) and simulation count.